Coronavirus (Covid-19) - updates and FAQ

 My unit still needs to raise money – how can I fundraise while following government advice?

-You could also host a virtual event on sites like Zoom or Google hangouts.
+You could also host a virtual event using Zoom or Google hangouts.
 With people being asked to avoid direct contact, these could be a great way to keep in touch and give people something to do - like a quiz with donations to take part.

 We’re committed to doing everything we can to stop the spread of the virus so you must always keep this in mind.
-But if you are owners of the property, this is your decision.
-Any bookings that are accepted during this time must be thoroughly risk assessed to ensure that they do not breach current Government guidance to reduce the spread of the virus.
+But if you are owners of the property, this is your decision.Take a look at our advice on managing property during coronavirus.

 Should I cancel events we've planned for later in the year?